tesujimath/bash-env-elvish/README.md

   [tty 4]:1:1-8: pip list
 ```

-# Installation
+## Installation

+Note that a recent change was to unbundle the Bash script backend, previously `bash-env-elvish`, now ``[bash-env-json](https://github.com/tesujimath/bash-env-json)``, because it is now generic JSON, shared by the NuShell and Elvish `bash-env` modules.

-1. Install `bash-env-elvish` script somewhere on the PATH (or install the Nix flake).
+1. Install `bash-env-json` script somewhere on the PATH (or install the Nix flake).

 2. Use the Elvish modules `bash-env` and/or `virtualenv`